KateMcRo/UTA-UX-UI-codeReview/README.md

 3. Flex vs. Grids: Understand the differences between flexbox and CSS grid layout systems and when to use each for optimal design control.

-4. jQuery: Get hands-on experience with jQuery to understand how to manipulate HTML elements, handle events, and simplify JavaScript code.
+4. Media Queries: Apply media queries to your CSS code to adjust the layout and styling of your web pages based on different screen sizes and devices.

 5. JavaScript Functions: Learn about JavaScript functions, including defining functions, passing arguments, and returning values, to enhance interactivity in your web applications.

+6. jQuery: Get hands-on experience with jQuery to understand how to manipulate HTML elements, handle events, and simplify JavaScript code.

-# How to Use
+## How to Use

 1. Clone this repository to your local machine and open the files in your preferred code editor.
    - Alternatively you can copy the files into codepen.